Samuel-Buteau/universal-battery-database/README.md

 ### Setup

-Create a file called `config.ini` in `neware_parser/`, and put the following content within:
+Create a new file, `neware_parser/config.ini`, and put the following within:

 ```
 [DEFAULT]